wcao101/php-datalanche/README.md

 php-datalanche
 ==============

-Official PHP client for [Datalanche's](https://www.datalanche.com) REST API.
+Official PHP client for [Datalanche](https://www.datalanche.com).

 ## Install

-[Create an account](https://www.datalanche.com/signup) and obtain an API key and secret.
+[Create an account](https://www.datalanche.com/account/signup) and obtain an API key and secret.
 Then install the client.

 ### Composer